mreider/am/agilemarkdown-project/closing-pendulum-should-refresh.md

 If it's ok, please fork the Caddy - I'll modify it.
 Also I can setup Travis for the fork if need. sent by @falconandy at 2018-07-05 08:09 PM

+@falconandy really?
+I don't see an HTTP request to the server when I close pendulum, so why would the headers matter?
+When I hit refresh, the page refreshes just fine.
+Caddy supports header settings, so I can add them to the caddyfile. sent by @mreider at 2018-07-05 08:36 PM

 ## Attachments